Chart Color Schemes

 Health performance in Portland is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Portland faces significant health challenges, with various conditions affecting both younger and older age groups.
-The rate of private health cover is low at approximately 48%, covering around 1,217 people, compared to 50.8% across the Rest of NSW and a national average of 55.3%.
-The most prevalent medical conditions are arthritis (affecting 12.2%) and mental health issues (8.8%).
+Portland faces significant health challenges, affecting both younger and older age groups.
+Approximately 48% (~1,194 people) have private health cover, lower than the 51.8% average across Rest of NSW and the national average of 55.7%.
+The most prevalent conditions are arthritis (12.2%) and mental health issues (8.8%).

-Notably, 60.0% of residents report being free from medical ailments, compared to 62.9% in the Rest of NSW.
-Portland has a higher proportion of seniors aged 65 and over at 26.8%, with around 680 people falling into this category, compared to 23.1% across the Rest of NSW.
-Health outcomes among seniors present challenges broadly aligned with the general population's health profile.
+About 60.0% report no medical ailments, compared to 62.9% in Rest of NSW.
+Portland has a higher proportion of residents aged 65 and over at 26.8% (667 people), compared to 23.1% in Rest of NSW.
+Health outcomes among seniors are broadly aligned with the general population's health profile.

 Frequently Asked Questions - Health